jkim057/fightgame-front/README.md

 3. Need way for add form that players can add name
 1. Need way to connect winners object to backend? (so winner object with equipment(?), name, and score)

+1. setup start screen and end screen with react-loading-overlay-ts

 # challenges/blockers:
 1. Attempted to link 3 functions in 3 seperate components into single button and pass down the event at the same time, struggled with this until I remember that I needed to move those functions into single function on main app.js page and pass that new combined function down into the 3 components. repeated that process for the reset button as well. ✅